Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 What is the difference?

 A divorce however does not question the validity of a marriage.
 Rather, it ends an existing valid marriage.
-A couple wishing to divorce must be married for at least a year before they can submit an application.
+A couple wishing to divorce must be married for at least a year before they can apply.

 In contrast, an annulment can be applied for at any time after a wedding has taken place.
 This may be one of the reasons why it is viewed as a quicker option.